ronglums/vscode-docs/docs/languages/cpp.md

 **Q: My project won't load.**

 **A:** VS Code doesn't currently support C++ project files, instead it considers a directory of your choosing to be the workspace of your project.
 Source code files inside that directory and its sub-directories are part of the workspace.

-**Q: IntelliSense isn't working.**

-**A:** In this release, IntelliSense isn't supported.
-We plan to enable this and other features in future releases.

 **Q: How do I build/run my project?**